ExMember/exmember.github.io/_drafts/the-ai-apocalypse-started-decades-ago.md

 [^extremism]: "[C]ontent from sources rated as far-right by independent news rating services consistently received the highest engagement per follower of any partisan group." https://medium.com/cybersecurity-for-democracy/far-right-news-sources-on-facebook-more-engaging-e04a01efae90

 It's
-a terrifying scenario,
+a terrifying scenario
 if you know
 the reality
 of social media
 and understand
-the harms
+the harm
 it causes.

 It is horrifying